Special Advisor’s Report

-For a family of 4 (2 adults & 2 children), the HSR round trip fare will be $412.24.
-This gets you to Union station, no where near the Ontario Science Centre, the Toronto Zoo, Black Creek Pioneer Village or Canada’s Wonderland so it’s difficult to see a family taking the train until the “last mile” problem is solved.
+For a family of 4 (2 adults & 2 children at 1/2 price), the HSR round trip fare, including HST will be $310 if the Federal subsidy remains in place.
+Without the subsidy, the total cost will be $620.
+This gets the family to Union station, no where near the Ontario Science Centre, the Toronto Zoo, Black Creek Pioneer Village or Canada’s Wonderland so it’s difficult to see a family taking the train until the “last mile” problem is solved.

 Anyone commuting from Woodstock, Ingersoll, or Stratford will have to drive to either Kitchener or London to board HSR since it does not serve rural communities.
 HSR access in London and Kitchener is downtown and to just get to the train station and back will easily add another hour to the commute.
 The additional cost of parking downtown must be added to the increased in fares.

 High Speed Rail (HSR) is defined as trains running at 250+ kph on dedicated track or 200 kph on existing track. (https://en.wikipedia.org/wiki/High-speed_rail).
 Trains sets (traction units and coaches) are significantly more expensive for trains that can go 250 kph than for trains than only go 200 kph.
 High Speed Rail is normally used to replace air travel as long stretches of straight track are required to minimize the travel time.

 High Performance Rail (HPR) is a mixture of local trains, regional express trains and fast trains.
 The approach is to fix the bottle necks in the system and provide fast, efficient, reliable and reasonably priced rail services to communities along the route.
 It in not designed to replace air travel but to replace car travel.